 Required Minimum Qualifications: Bachelor's degree and three (3) years in recruitment at the professional education level, student services, or counseling; or Master's degree or Juris Doctorate and one (1) year in recruitment at the professional education level, student services, or counseling.

-Preferred Qualifications: Juris Doctor preferred.
-Experience working in a college admissions or recruiting position preferred.
-State Bar license preferred.
+Preferred Qualifications: Juris Doctor.
+Experience working in a college/law school admissions or recruiting position.
+State Bar license.

 Background Investigation Statement: Prior to hiring, the final candidate(s) must successfully pass a pre-employment background investigation and information obtained from social media and other internet sources.
 A prior conviction reported as a result of the background investigation DOES NOT automatically disqualify a candidate from consideration for this position.
 A candidate with a prior conviction or negative behavioral red flags will receive an individualized review of the prior conviction or negative behavioral red flags before a hiring decision is made.

 Equal Employment Opportunity: The University of Alabama is an Equal Employment/Equal Educational Opportunity Institution.
 All qualified applicants will receive consideration for employment or volunteer status without regard to race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, pregnancy, age, genetic or family medical history information, disability, protected veteran status, or any other legally protected basis, and will not be discriminated against because of their protected status.
 Applicants and employees of this institution are protected under Federal law from discrimination on several bases.
 Follow the link below to find out more.
 "EEO is the Law" Poster